EleutherAI/cookbook/calc/README.md

 ### Calculating Parameters

 `calc_transformer_params.py` calculates the number of parameters present in a given model based on its hyperparams.
 Such calculations are important to determine memory overheads, FLOPs, or to determine the size of an unknown transformer model.
-We also found the following resource helpful: [How does GPT-3 spend its 175B parameters?](https://www.lesswrong.com/posts/3duR8CrvcHywrnhLo/how-does-gpt-3-spend-its-175b-parameters).
+We also found the following resources helpful: [How does GPT-3 spend its 175B parameters?](https://www.lesswrong.com/posts/3duR8CrvcHywrnhLo/how-does-gpt-3-spend-its-175b-parameters) and [LLM Parameter Counting](https://kipp.ly/transformer-param-count/).

 ```
 Example with Fairseq-MoE 15B: python calc_transformer_params.py -l 12 -hs 768 --moe -e 512